Part V

 While sometimes overwhelming, this heightened sensitivity translates into an extraordinarily rich experience of the Five Energetic Bodies.

 The world is not background; it is vivid, immediate, and alive.
-This sensory depth can be a direct gateway to the somatic richness that supports advanced practices like Void Meditation and deep embodiment.
+This sensory depth can be a direct gateway to somatic richness and deep embodiment.

 Divergent Thinking & Creativity